bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_typed_start_events.md

-@attention @ref BPMN::TypedStartEvent "Typed start events" are only supported for @ref BPMN:EventSubProcess "event-subprocesses".
+@attention @ref BPMN::TypedStartEvent "Typed start events" are only supported for @ref BPMN::EventSubProcess "event-subprocesses".
 @note Operators for event-subprocesses must be instantaneous, i.e. they must not change the timestamp.